tbidne/tbidne.github.io/README.md

 ## Updating dependencies

-Updating nix inputs is straightforward (`nix flake update`), but how do we upgrade ruby dependencies?
+### Nix

+In general, `nix flake update`.
+Though periodically check to see if we should update `nodejs`, `ruby`, or `jekyll`.

+### Ruby

 The `bundle outdated` command can help, though we are handicapped to a degree.
 We want to keep `jekyll` and its transitive dependencies synced with github-pages, so at least those should match here: https://rubygems.org/gems/github-pages.

 For other dependencies, upgrade the versions in `Gemfile` per `bundle outdated`, verifying that `./tools/build.sh --clean && ./tools/serve.sh` works.
 Regenerate the lock file by deleting it and running `bundle lock`.

+### Node

+Run `npm audit fix` and `npm outdated`.

 # Release